-Relevant PRC governmental authorities are reported to have issued Circular on the Classification and Disposal of Risks of Online Lending Institutions and Risk Prevention, or Circular 175, in December 2018.
-It has been reported that, according to Circular 175, except for large-scale peer-to-peer direct lending marketplaces that have not demonstrated any high-risk characteristics, which are generally referred to as Normal Marketplaces, other marketplaces, including shell companies with no substantive operation, small-scale marketplaces, marketplaces with high risks and marketplaces on which investors are not fully repaid or that are otherwise unable to operate their businesses, shall exit the peer-to-peer lending industry or cease operation.
-Normal Marketplaces shall cease operating businesses that are not in compliance with laws and regulations.
+In January 2019, relevant PRC governmental authorities are reported to have issued Circular on the Classification and Disposal of Risks of Online Lending Institutions and Risk Prevention, or Circular 175.
+It has been reported that, according to Circular 175, except for large-scale peer-to-peer direct lending marketplaces that are strictly in compliance with all relevant laws and regulations and have not demonstrated any high-risk characteristics, which are generally referred to as Normal Marketplaces, other marketplaces, including shell companies with no substantive operation, small-scale marketplaces, marketplaces with high risks and marketplaces that are unable to repay investors or otherwise unable to operate their businesses, shall exit the peer-to-peer lending industry or cease operation.
+Normal Marketplaces shall cease operating those businesses that are not in compliance with laws and regulations.
 Circular 175 also encourages certain Normal Marketplaces to convert into other types of online financing institutions such as online small loan companies or loan facilitation platforms.
-According to Circular 175, the overarching objective of Circular 175 is for PRC government agencies to effect orderly exits of certain peer-to-peer direct lending marketplaces without inducing systematic risk in the financial system or causing significant social turbulence until only those marketplaces that are strictly in compliance with all relevant laws and regulations remain in operation in the peer-to-peer direct lending industry.
-We believe we operate a Normal Marketplace according to Circular 175.
-As Circular 175 does not require Normal Marketplaces to exit the industry or shut down and imposes minimum restrictions on Normal Marketplaces, we believe that Circular 175, if officially issued, would not have a material adverse impact on our business and operations.
-See "Risk Factors-If our practice is deemed to violate and PRC laws and regulations, our business, financial condition and results of operations would be materially and adversely affected."
+We believe we operate a Normal Marketplace according to the Circular 175, and the Circular 175, if officially issued, will not have material adverse impact on our business and operations.